VenkyHM/Blue-green-Deployment_skill-test2-reattempt/README.md

-# Note : Assignemnt completed 60-70 % and observed some issues.
-Troubleshooting is still in progress.
+# Note : Troubleshooting is still in progress / i used EC2 instance for the deployment now AWS account is closed and i am creating new one by my own.

 # Blue-Green Deployment Project